DrFelder/ppr-documentation/UCs/Participate.md

 # 4 Preconditions
 ## 4.1 Login
-The user has to be logged in to the system.
+The user has an active account and is already logged in.
-## 4.2 Own Operation
+## 4.2 Be an accepted member of the Operation
-The user has to be an organizer of the operation.
+The user was accepted by an organizer.

 # 5 Postconditions
 (n/a)